A glass of warm milk, which you savored while your mother read Dr. Seuss aloud to you at nightfall, is not the soporific we once thought.

 Can't stand the thought of skim milk?
 Think it looks like thin blue paint-wash?
 Try using a china cup with a white interior.
 The milk will appear white and thick.

 Diabetics and others with nutrition-related health concerns should consult a doctor before altering their diet.
-But for the majority: Start the morning or a work session with skim milk, balance protein and carbs through the day, and reach for cookies when you turn out the light.
-At night, if you drink milk with your delicious cookies, remember to start the carbs a shade ahead.
+But for the majority: Start the morning or a work session with skim milk, then balance protein and carbs through the day, and finally reach for cookies when you turn out the light.
+At night, if you combine milk with munchies, remember to start the carbs a shade ahead.

 Essential amino acids cannot be synthesized by the body.
 Consume them all over the course of a day.
 The balance is important; you don't need all 9 at every meal.|